 A variety of structural and functional defects have been described in animals.
 These defects are usually classified by the body system primarily affected, and many are discussed under the appropriate body system.
-Defective newborns have survived a disruptive event during embryonic or fetal development.
-Defective development may also cause embryonic loss, fetal death, mummification, abortion (a loss of pregnancy or a miscarriage), stillbirth, a newborn not capable of living, or birth defects.
+Neonates with birth defects have survived a disruptive event during embryonic or fetal development.
+Defective development may also cause embryonic loss, fetal death, mummification, abortion (a loss of pregnancy or a miscarriage), stillbirth, a newborn not capable of surviving, or other congenital defects.
 A congenital condition is an abnormality present at birth.
 Other developmental defects may not become apparent until later in life, even though the defect occurred before birth.

 Susceptibility to environmental agents or genetic abnormalities varies with the stage of development and species, and decreases with fetal age.
 The fertilized egg is resistant to agents or factors that cause or increase the rate of occurrence of a congenital defect (teratogens), but it is susceptible to genetic mutations and changes in the chromosomes.
 The embryo is highly susceptible to teratogens, but this susceptibility decreases with age as the critical developmental periods of various organs or organ systems are passed.
 The fetus becomes increasingly resistant to teratogens except for structures that develop late such as the cerebellum, palate, urinary system, and genitals.